taskrabbit/offshore/README.md

 * For other Rack apps, you should be able to use Offshore::Middleware directly.
 * This middleware is included automatically in Rails via Railties.
 * The server is meant to be a singular resource accessed by many test threads (parallelization of tests).
 It accomplishes this through a mutex and polling its availability.
+* You'll want to run `rake offshore:startup` on the server beforehand to call your rake code and set up the databases
+* Running the server will look something like `RAILS_ENV=test OFFSHORE=true rails s -p 6001` depending on the server configuration (app decided to only enable with the env for example)

 ## Client